 Jenny Dibden, is the Head of the GSR profession and also Director for Science and Research in the Department for Business, Energy and Industrial Strategy (BEIS).

 Jenny has been a civil servant for 28 years.
 During the early and middle parts of her career she helped construct the current evidence base of the Department for Work and Pensions.
 Jenny has subsequently worked in a number of policy and operational roles.
 In September 2014, Jenny joined BEIS as Director for Science and Research, with responsibility for science policy and funding.

 Our members come from a range of social science backgrounds including:

 We use rigorous assessment procedures to ensure we have high quality social scientists as government social researchers.
 If you are a researcher interested in working in government you can find out more by contacting via the Economic and Social Research Council.

-Government Economic and Social Research team
+The Government Economic and Social Research Team

-The Government Economic and Social Research (GESR) team is the professional support unit for all GSR and Government Economic Service members.
+The Government Economic and Social Research (GESR) Team is the professional support unit for all GSR and Government Economic Service members.